Wine tasting in Porto: where, when and how

 I’ve already written about the best Port lodges in Porto.
 Nonetheless, let me give you some advice on how to pick the best Port wine lodge for you:

-- If you want a good value for the money I recommend you to visit a Port wine tasting at Calém combined with a live Fado show.
+- If you want a good value for the money I recommend you to combine a Port wine tasting at Calém with a live Fado show.
 It’s a great way to experience Port wine and enjoy some traditional Portuguese music.
 You can get your online ticket for a Fado Show at Calém’s Port wine lodge.
 The only bad thing about Calém is that, as it is by the riverside, it is usually full of people.

 - If you prefer to visit a small scale producer, I recommend you to try the wine tasting at Poças, which is one of being one of the very few Port wine lodges in the hands of a Portuguese family (unfortunately, most brands belongs to English companies).
 So, if you are looking for a traditional, family owned Port wine lodge, look no further!